f0nzie/petro.One/README.md

 #### Journal papers (`journal-paper`)

 In this other example we are requesting for `journal-paper` type of papers.
-We are also specifying to get the maximum number of rows that OnePetro permits: 1000.
+We are also specifying to get the maximum number of rows that OnePetro permits per page: 1000.
+Of course, this value is not shown in the rows by page selector which maxes out at 100.
+It is understandable because loading 1000-row page would take too long.

 ``` r
 # specify document type = "journal-paper", rows = 1000